 Any Tender not accompanied by a Bid Security in a form substantially similar to that provided in Appendix 7 may be rejected by the Tender Committee as non-compliant.

-The Bid Security of the Tenderers ranked lower than Tenderer(s) selected up to the Tendered Capacity, subject to the Marginal Bidders` and Tie-Breaker Rules, in the Proposal Comparison in accordance with Sections 49 and 49.8 shall be returned at the earlier of:
+The Bid Security of the Investors ranked lower than Investor(s) selected up to the Tendered Capacity, subject to the Marginal Bidders` and Tie-Breaker Rules, in the Proposal Comparison in accordance with Sections 49 and 49.8 shall be returned at the earlier of:

-The date the successful Tenderer furnished the required Performance Guarantee and executed the Support Agreement; or
+The date the successful Investor furnished the required Performance Guarantee and executed the Support Agreement; or

 90 days from the date of Proposal submission or as per a longer deadline as may be agreed between the Parties upon due request by the Tender Committee.

-The Bid Security of the successful Tenderers shall be returned promptly once the successful Tenderers have furnished the required Performance Guarantee.
+The Bid Security of the successful Investors shall be returned promptly once the successful Investors have furnished the required Performance Guarantee.

 The Bid Security may be forfeited, at Tender Committee’s sole discretion, if:

-Tenderer withdraws its Proposal during the period of Proposal validity specified by the Tenderer on the Proposal Letter, or any extension thereto provided by the Tenderer; or
+Investor withdraws its Proposal during the period of Proposal validity specified by the Investor on the Proposal Letter, or any extension thereto provided by the Investor; or

-Tenderer provided false, misleading information, for which reason was eliminated or excluded or disqualified from the tender process.
+Investor provided false, misleading information, for which reason was eliminated or excluded or disqualified from the tender process.

-The successful Tenderer fails to:
+The successful Investor fails to:

 furnish a Performance Guarantee in accordance with Section 57 or